cse-sim/std140-cse/README.md

 ## Running tests

+Type `poetry shell`, then
-Type `rake` from the top level directory.
+type `rake` from the top level directory.